-For three generations the Webster family and The Fruit Company have been bringing the nation the World’s Finest Fruit™, grown primarily in the lush Hood River Valley of northern Oregon.
+The Fruit Company brings the nation the World’s Finest Fruit™, grown primarily in the lush Hood River Valley of northern Oregon.

 The Fruit Company’s roots extend back to 1942

-When Roy Webster founded Webster Orchards and began delivering extraordinary pears and apples to the region.
-In fact he initiated a mail-order service that sent Webster pears and apples, or as he called them, “Oregon Gems” and “Oregon Beauties” for $7.50 a bushel.
+When Roy Webster founded Webster Orchards and began delivering extraordinary pears and apples to the region, he initiated a mail-order service that sent Webster pears and apples, or as he called them, “Oregon Gems” and “Oregon Beauties” for $7.50 a bushel.
 An old catalog we found boasts, “Our aim is to do everything possible to elicit expressions of genuine pleasure from your friends for the gift fruit we send them.”
 Seventy-two years later that sentiment hasn’t changed.

 Roy’s grandson Scott Webster grew up in the family business of growing fruit.

 Scott and his brother Addison inherited their Dad’s love for the orchard life and the family business was an inspiration.
 After leaving the valley to pursue their academic and professional careers, they both returned with the same vision of expanding the Webster Orchard venture.
-They set up shop in their parents’ house.
+In 1999, they set up shop in their parents’ house.
 The early version of The Fruit Company office was in the basement; the first production floor was in the garage.
 It was rustic and simple, but they believed enough in the superior quality of their fruit and their combined business know-how to persevere.

 A large opportunity came knocking when the old Diamond Fruit packing warehouse went up for sale.
 The building was perfect—161,000 square feet of an original timber building from their grandfather’s era, nestled among the valley’s orchards and hills.
 Scott and Addison then moved The Fruit Company to 2900 Van Horn Drive in Hood River, Ore.
 From the front door you can see Mt.
 Hood framed by pear trees, and from the roof you have an excellent vantage of the valley and Washington’s statuesque Mt.
 Adams.